 Consequently, BMX brakes tend not to have much power.
 That’s for the better on the track or at the skatepark, where slamming on the brakes would cause a pile-up.
 Plus, it’s simply the sign of a terrible rider!

 But in the city, there’s a lot you can’t control.
 Unexpected obstacles, careless drivers, sudden red lights; these call for hard braking, and often in the rain.

 What’s more, keep in mind that BMX bikes usually don’t have a front brake at all.
 The front brake has the vast majority of braking power: around 70%, and increasing as you brake harder and your center of gravity shifts forward.
 That’s a lot to give up, and it makes quick stops effectively impossible at more than few miles per hour.

 With that in mind, take exceptional precautions if you do decide to try commuting on a typical BMX bike with only a rear brake.
-In addition to standard safety tactics like these, you’ll want to assume a very, very long stopping distance.
+In addition to standard, defensive safety tactics, you’ll want to assume an extremely long stopping distance.

 Even then, of course, there’s just no way to accommodate surprises.
 And surprises do happen.

 5. The geometry feels unstable